 Islam in Vietnam: From Champa Kingdom to Modern Times

-Dating back to the 7th century, the tale of Islam in Vietnam is a long one.
-It all started when Arab traders landed on the shores of the Champa Kingdom, and their influence is still present today.
+Dating back to the 7th century, the story of Islam in Vietnam is a fascinating one.
+It began when Arab Muslim traders first landed on the shores of the Champa Kingdom, leaving an influence that can still be felt today.

 halaltrip is now on telegram! get inspired: for the latest trends on travel & food! join our telegram group.